Why You Should Encapsulate Your Crawlspace

 Air Quality Improvement

 Moisture in your crawlspace leads to air pollution in your home which could be even worse for those that are allergic.
-When the moisture has already converted into mold, and there is pest infestation, the air you breathe in your home is harmful.
+When the moisture has become mold and there is a pest infestation, the air you breathe in your home is harmful.
 Crawlspace encapsulation will improve the quality of the air that you breathe.